SLISEMAP: Supervised dimensionality reduction through local explanations: Introduction

-The contributions of this paper are the following: (i) We define a criterion for an embedding that shows local explanations and give efficient algorithm to find such embeddings. (ii) We show experimentally that our method is scalable and results into informative and useful visualizations and global white box models that can be used to explain and understand the supervised learning model. (iii) We compare our contribution to manifold visualization methods and comparable local explanation methods.
+The contributions of this paper are as follows: (i) We define a criterion for a supervised manifold embedding that shows local explanations and give an efficient algorithm to find such embeddings. (ii) We show experimentally that our method results in informative and useful visualisations and local white box models can be used to explain and understand supervised learning models. (iii) We compare our contribution to manifold visualisation methods and comparable local explanation methods.